Diego Laynez: First Period

 Laynez did not participate directly in the several months of discussions between his speech and the issuing of the Decree because immediately after his speech on justification, Cardinal Del Monte assigned him – along with Salmeron – to prepare a list of Protestant errors regarding the sacraments, as well as a summary of the relevant Church documents and patristic writings on sacraments.
-The first part of this research was presented to the Council on 17 January 1547 by Cardinal Cervini under the headings of “sacraments in general,” “baptism” and “confirmation.”
+The first part of this research was presented to the council on 17 January 1547 by Cardinal Cervini under the headings of “sacraments in general,” “baptism” and “confirmation.”
 This research set the terms of debate, which was somewhat less contentious than that concerning justification.
 The seventh session of the Council promulgated its canons on sacraments in general, baptism and confirmation on 3 March 1547.

-Laynez moved with the Council to Bologna after the seventh session, where he continued his preparatory work on the sacraments of the Eucharist and penance.
+Laynez moved with the council to Bologna after the seventh session, where he continued his preparatory work on the sacraments of the Eucharist and penance.
 He grew frustrated with the slow pace of the work done in Bologna, and left in June 1547.
 He spent the time between the first and second period of the Council contributing to the reform of prostitutes, convents and dioceses, preaching in Florence, Venice and then in Sicily.
-From there, he accompanied John de Vaga's fleet on a successful raid of Tripoli, which had been a base for Muslim pirates and was still in Africa on 5 October 1550 when he was called to Rome.
+From there, he accompanied John de Vaga's fleet on a successful raid of Tripoli, which had been a base for Muslim pirates; he was still in Africa on 5 October 1550 when he was called to Rome.